neodon/terraform-website/content/source/docs/extend/community/contributing.html.md

    site immediately, or is it referencing an upcoming version of Terraform and should get pushed out with the next release?

-As mentioned above, each Terraform Provider has it's own code repository in the [Terraform Providers][tfproviders].
-Each repository has it's own folder named `website` that contains that Providers documentation.
+As mentioned above, each Terraform Provider has its own code repository in the [Terraform Providers][tfproviders].
+Each repository has its own folder named `website` that contains that Providers documentation.
 Updates for documentation for a specific provider should be reported or posted there.